gregschmit/rails-rest-framework/README.md

 A framework for DRY RESTful APIs in Ruby on Rails.

 **The Problem**: Building controllers for APIs usually involves writing a lot of redundant CRUD logic, and routing them can be obnoxious.
 Building and maintaining features like ordering, filtering, and pagination can be tedious.

-**The Solution**: This framework implements browsable API responses, CRUD actions for your models, and features like ordering/filtering/pagination, so you can focus on building awesome APIs.
+**The Solution**: This framework implements browsable API responses, CRUD actions for your models, and features like ordering/filtering/pagination, so you can focus on your application logic.

 Website/Guide: [rails-rest-framework.com](https://rails-rest-framework.com)